Identity

 }

-The Mender client works with all of these schemes, but note that you should only use one of them.
+The Mender Client works with all of these schemes, but note that you should only use one of them.
 For example, it does not make much sense to use the serial number to identify some devices, but the MAC address to identify others.

 Implement a device identity executable

-The Mender client obtains the identity attributes by running an executable (e.g. binary or script) named mender-device-identity and parsing its standard output as the identity.
+The Mender Client obtains the identity attributes by running an executable (e.g. binary or script) named mender-device-identity and parsing its standard output as the identity.
 The executable lives under /usr/share/mender/identity/mender-device-identity.

 The executable must produce a set of attributes on standard output in the following key/value format: